Kitchen Layout Trends 2026: 7 Smart Layout Shifts Replacing Open-Plan Living

 The island has evolved.

-In kitchen layout trends 2026, the island acts as a command center.
+In kitchen layout design this year, the island acts as a command center.

 It often includes: